 North Cascades National Park

 The North Cascades National Park is what most people think of when they imagine the Pacific Northwest.
 Jagged mountain peaks, sprawling forests, valleys with crisp blue lakes, and cascading waterfalls make up this landscape.
 Its rugged terrain is just calling out for adventure lovers to visit.

 Don’t miss Diablo Lake, whose turquoise blue waters are mesmerizing.
 The entire area is also great for camping and backpacking adventures.
 Skiers will be especially pleased with the options the Mount Baker area provides.

 Snoqualmie Falls is probably best known for its appearance in the cult TV classic Twin Peaks.
-Fans should definitely make a visit, but even those unfamiliar with the show will enjoy these picture-perfect falls.
+Fans should definitely make a visit, but even those unfamiliar with the show will enjoy these picture-perfect falls, some of the best waterfalls Washington offers.
 Located east of Seattle between Snoqualmie and Fall City, the 268-foot falls are central to the indigenous Snoqualmie Tribe’s beliefs.